sitamgithub-MSIT/MalDetect/README.md

     - `train_pipeline.py`: This file contains the code for the model training pipeline.
     - `predict_pipeline.py`: This file contains the code for the prediction pipeline.

-  - `config.py`: This file contains the configuration parameters for the model training and prediction pipeline.
+  - `config.py`: This file contains the model training and prediction pipeline configuration parameters.
   - `utils.py`: This file contains the utility functions used in the model training and prediction pipeline.
   - `logger.py`: This file contains the code for logging during training and prediction.
   - `exception.py`: This file contains the custom exceptions used in the project.